 Cardiovascular exercise is always included and is sometimes described as endurance, mobility, stamina, or aerobic.

-Below are some of the different interpretations of the fundamental fitness pillars.
+Below are some interpretations of the fundamental pillars of fitness.
 Cardio is essential to fitness success.

-This article aims to highlight ways to make cardio more enjoyable.
+This article highlights ways to make cardio more enjoyable.
 We have to do cardio.
-We cannot get by it with hope and magical results without it.
+We cannot get by without it; hope and magical results are not enough.
 But we can find ways to make it tolerable, enjoyable, and, do I dare say, fun!

 Ways to Distract and Enjoy Cardio